sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

     \end{aligned}
     ```

-!!! warning "Constraint Application Scope"
-    This constraint is applied to the storage component of the asset, not to the individual charging and discharging edges.

 To enable this constraint:

 1. Add the `StorageChargeDischargeRatioConstraint` to the list of constraints in the JSON input file of the asset and set it to `true`.
 2. Add a value to the `charge_discharge_ratio` attribute of the asset.

-**Example** (reduced input format):
 ```json
 {
     "storage_constraints": {